turingschool/gear-up/allyship.markdown

 * Review the scenarios described above.
 How did each of you respond?
 What are the implications of different responses?
 * What's one time you acted as an ally?
 What's one time someone acted as an ally for you?
-* Allyship, a social-responsibility buzzword, risks polarizing a community between people who are militantly politically correct and those who think being a good person is a matter of common sense.
+* Allyship, a social-responsibility buzzword, risks polarizing a community that includes people who are militantly politically correct and those who think being a good person is a matter of common sense.
 How would you describe your attitude toward these topics?
 What can you learn from people with a different perspective?
 * In a previous GearUp, we discussed the concept of "microaggressions."
 Could you say that a small act of allyship is the opposite of a microaggression?
 Does action at this small level really make a difference?
+What are larger actions an ally can do?
-* Proponents of the allyship lense of social responsibility would argue that focusing on this scale is viable way of changing large-scale systemic issues.
+* Proponents of the allyship lens of social responsibility would argue that focusing on this scale is a viable way of changing large-scale systemic issues.
 Do you agree?
 What is your theory of change?

 ## Debrief: (~5 Minutes)